Australasian Cinema > directors >

 Shooting the Breeze (Christina Andreef, 1996) Andrea Moor, Anthony Lawrence; short, 8 min.

 Soft Fruit (Christina Andreef, 1999) prod.
 Helen Bowden, exec. prod.
-Jane Campion; Genevieve Lemon, Jeanie Drynan, Sacha Horler, Linal Haft, Russell Dykstra; AFI Nomination 1999; bunch of Florence Nightingales come home to nurse their mum
+Jane Campion; Genevieve Lemon, Jeanie Drynan, Sacha Horler, Linal Haft, Russell Dykstra; AFI Nomination 1999; a group of Florence Nightingales come home to nurse their mum